alsutton/mastodon-aws-architecture/README.md

 We have listeners on the ALB for HTTP and HTTPS.
-The HTTPS listener uses a publicly verifiable certificate issued by AWS, and both listeners forward to a separate Target Group which in turn points to the relevant port on the Auto Scaling Group instances.
+The HTTPS listener uses a publicly verifiable certificate issued by AWS, and both listeners forward to a separate Target Group which in turn point to the relevant port on the Auto Scaling Group instances.
 One key point we found was that the Target Group should monitor `/robots.txt` instead of `/` to ensure that it doesn't think an instance in unhealthy because it's returning a redirect for `/`.